-On this page the Finish button becomes enabled.
+- 11 On this page the Finish button becomes enabled.
 When no further matches are required, leave the radio button in the No further matches state, and click Finish to complete the wizard.
-Normally, however, it is necessary to specify extra conditions to ensure that the file comes from the expected publisher.

-In our example, we want to make sure that the publisher field refers to Red Hat Inc., which is the company we expect.
-If the tcl package happens to be used in another unconnected application for which the publisher is different, the rule will not be triggered.

-Note that the Field drop-down list only includes fields that have not previously been used for the release name, version name, or other extra matches.

-11 Click Finish to complete the rule configuration or Next to add another extra match.
+Normally, however, it is necessary to specify extra conditions to ensure that the file comes from the expected publisher. - In our example, we want to make sure that the publisher field refers to Red Hat Inc., which is the company we expect.
+If the tcl package happens to be used in another unconnected application for which the publisher is different, the rule will not be triggered. - Note that the Field drop-down list only includes fields that have not previously been used for the release name, version name, or other extra matches. - 12 Click Finish to complete the rule configuration or Next to add another extra match.

 Your new rule is now ready to be used for recognition.
-See View Your New Rule on page 386 to determine whether it successfully detected the installed package.
+See View Your New Rule on page 390 to determine whether it successfully detected the installed package.
+The Package Rules tab shows all of the available installed package rules in the currently selected SAI.
+For more information, see The Package Rules Tab on page 298.